TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 S: 0006OK
 ```

-An example of a failed verification session is illustrated below.
+An example of a failed verification operation is illustrated below.

 ```
 S: 0006OK